Karlinde/spex-sm-site/README.md

 Web page for the 2024 swedish national championship in "Studentspex", a type of student musical comedy theatre.

-It's a statically generated Vue app using Tailwind CSS.
+It's a statically generated Vue app using Nuxt and Tailwind CSS.

 ## Setup